AndreaPasqualini/config_files/README.md

 Ideally, I'd let the machine run these and I'd be up and running in 20 minutes (depending on the speed of the internet connection).

+# OS configuration

+This repository assumes a Windows 10 platform with WSL installed.
+Within WSL, a Ubuntu LTS release is expected.
+At the time of writing, it is Ubuntu 20.40 "Focal Fossa".

 ## Notes on executing scripts

 A responsibility waiver is in the [License file](./LICENSE).